AlkisMH/Savings_vs_Long_Term_Memory/README.md

 # Savings_vs_Long_Term_Memory
 Data for "A Double Dissociation between Savings and Long-Term Memory in Motor Learning"

-These .mat files contain data collected for Experiments 1-4.
+These .mat files contain data collected for Experiments 1-4 and S1.
 Data for each experiment are in the form of a Matlab structure, with each field consisting of a [Num_trials x Num_participants] matrix.

 The fields are: